Bachelor of Medical Science (Specialisation)

 Structure & Availability

-You will study eight core units and a major in either Biotechnology, Clinical Measurement or Nutrition.
+You will study eight core units and a major in either Biotechnology or Clinical Psychology.

 If you choose to study one of these majors you will also select two minors from a prescribed minors list outlined in the Majors and Minors section below.